Frequently Asked Questions for Teachers

 You must discuss this with Listen & Learn first.
 You must not teach the student for any more hours than laid out in the confirmation email you receive from us.
 If the student requests extra lessons from you, you must inform us immediately and tell the student that they need to discuss this directly with Listen & Learn.
 If you teach the student for any extra hours without authorization from us, you will be in breach of contract and will not be paid for these hours.
 We may also take action if we feel that you have deliberately tried to arrange extra lessons with the student without discussing the matter with us first.

-Japanese course in Southampton.
+Japanese course in Newcastle.

-Norwegian course in Manchester.
+French course in York.

-French course in Crawley.
+Russian course in Portsmouth.

 You can be part of Listen & Learn.